Tour of Somerville: Harry Naismyth Junior (1949)

 In 1949, the Harry Naismith Junior event was officially added for males age 15–17.
-Harry Naismith (see photo, right) was from Somerville, N.J. and became Junior National Champion in 1940.
+Harry Naismith was from Somerville and became Junior National Champion in 1940.
 Two cyclists who won both the Harry Naismith Junior event and Kugler-Anderson Memorial event were Jackie Simes and Roger Young.
-Several of the winners of the Harry Naismith Junior event also won national championships during their cycling career: Jackie Simes, Bobby Fenn, Alan Grieco, Roger Young, Bruce Donaghy, Andy Weaver, Dale Stetina, Jeff Lippincott, David Brinton, Ken Christoff.
-Many of these riders also competed at the Olympics, Pan-American Games, and/or World Championships (Jackie Simes, Roger Young, Bruce Donaghy, Andy Weaver, Dale Stetina, David Brinton).
+Several of the winners of the Harry Naismith Junior event also won national championships during their cycling career: Jackie Simes, Bobby Fenn, Alan Grieco, Roger Young, Bruce Donaghy, Andy Weaver, Dale Stetina, Jeff Lippincott, Dave Brinton, and Ken Christoff.
+Many of these riders also competed at the Olympics, Pan-American Games, and/or World Championships (Simes, Young, Donaghy, Weaver, Stetina, and Brinton).
 Paul Willerton, the winner in 1987, later rode professionally with Greg Lemond in Europe.

 Jaycee/John Chilseko Intermediate (1971)

 In 1971, the Jaycee/John Chilseko Intermediate event was added for males age 12–14.
 Chiselko, who was from Somerville, was the winner of the Kugler-Anderson Memorial in 1954 and "as a 17 year old high school senior in 1954, the youngest record winner of the Tour.
 He was also a junior national champion and winner of the best all-around rider in the United States two years running."